kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 title: Vertical Scaling MySQL group replication
 menu:
   docs_{{ .version }}:
-    identifier: my-vertical-scale
+    identifier: my-vertical-scaling-group
-    name: my-vertical-scale
+    name: Group Replication
-    parent: my-upgrading-mysql
+    parent:  my-vertical-scaling
     weight: 30
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-> :warning: **This doc is only for KubeDB Enterprise**: You need to be an enterprise user!
+{{< notice type="warning" message="Vertical scaling is an Enterprise feature of KubeDB.
+You must have KubeDB Enterprise operator installed to test this feature." >}}

 # Vertical Scale MySQL Group Replication

-This guide will show you how to use `KubeDB` enterprise operator to update the resources of server nodes of a `MySQL` Group Replication.
+This guide will show you how to use `KubeDB` enterprise operator to update the resources of the members of a `MySQL` Group Replication.

 ## Before You Begin